proteinreport/proteinreport.org/content/events/future-food-conference-2022/index.md

 weight: 5000
 uuid: 10977
 ---
-<p>The Future of Food Conference is a high-level forum, providing a platform for all the stakeholders of the food system to discuss the most pressing challenges in the EU’s agrifood sector and co-create innovative solutions.</p>
+The Future of Food Conference is a high-level forum, providing a platform for all the stakeholders of the food system to discuss the most pressing challenges in the EU's agrifood sector and co-create innovative solutions.